Skip to main content

 3. If you changed the private IP address, update the backup location for Cloud Volumes ONTAP configuration files so that the backups are being sent to the new private IP address on the Connector.

-You'll need to update the backup location for each Cloud Volumes ONTAP system.
+Update the backup location for each Cloud Volumes ONTAP system.

 1. From the Cloud Volumes ONTAP CLI, set the privilege level to advanced: